Student With ‘Cinderella-Like Transformation’ Discovered To Have Received Million Dollar Student Aid Mistake

 “She went from a hard up, humdrum run-of-the-mill student to one who was leading a lavish lifestyle and seemed to have no bottom to her purse and lived the high life.”

-Clearly, the new millionaire got the attention of others, as well as the ire, when students discovered where the money actually came from.
+Clearly, the new millionaire got the attention of others, as well as their ire, when students discovered where the money actually came from.

 “She became very glamorous in beautiful dresses with all the accessories and we thought she must have won the Lottery.
 She must have thought she had won it too when she got that cash.”

-It could be assumed that authorities realized their mistake when they realized that they were a million dollars short.
+It could be assumed that authorities realized their mistake when they noticed that they were a million dollars short.
 That was not the case.
-It was another student that alerted authorities when she noticed the “Cinderella like transformation” of Mani.
+It was another student that alerted authorities when she noticed the “Cinderella-like transformation” of Mani.
 Suspicious, the astute student contacted the school that something appeared to be amiss.

 Accountancy Student Accidentally Gets Over A Million Dollars | https://t.co/MKP8dWuySD | #ShoppingSpree pic.twitter.com/WE21MYUOLL